Eleven-am/authorizer/README.md

   providers: [
      {
         provide: APP_GUARD,
-        // Use AuthHttpGuard for all HTTP routes
+        // Use AuthorizationHttpGuard for all HTTP routes
-        useClass: AuthHttpGuard
+        useClass: AuthorizationHttpGuard
      }
   ]
 })